democratic-csi/democratic-csi/src/driver/controller-proxy/nodeInfo.md

 - topology
 - node ID

-There are only 2 types of topology in democratic-csi: topology without constraints and node-local volumes.
-It's easy to account for with proxy settings.
+# Node ID

-Node ID is a bit harder to solve, but this page suggests a solution.
+Node ID is a bit tricky to solve, because of limited field length.

-Also, currently no real driver actually needs `node_id` to work, so all of this is mostly a proof-of-concept.
+Currently no real driver actually needs `node_id` to work, so all of this is mostly a proof-of-concept.
 A proof that you can create a functional proxy driver even with current CSI spec.